datawire/ambassador-docs/docs/emissary/1.13/howtos/rate-limiting-tutorial.md

 ### v2 API

-Ambassador versions 0.40.2 and earlier use the `v2` API version which uses the `rate_limits` attribute to set rate limiting descriptors.
+$OSSproductName$ versions 0.40.2 and earlier use the `v2` API version which uses the `rate_limits` attribute to set rate limiting descriptors.

 ```yaml
 ---